Gnome: Folkloristics

 As can be glimpsed by this example, the approach of Grimm's "Mythologische Schule" is to regard the lore of the various männlein or specifically Bergmännlein as essentially derivatives of the Zwerge/dvergr of pagan Germanic mythologies.
 (Note: (Baba 2019)'s specific mention of "Bergmännlein" is limited to saying they appear as characters in two tales from the collection of Karl Müllenhoff, at p.
 26. She discusses near synonyms in Grimm's Deutsche Mytholgie, namely, männlein being used as circumlocution for dwarf (Zwerg), p.
 26, and Zwerg being a Berggeist pp. 101, 103; or equivalent to a mine spirit, p.
 125, and deriving from the Germanic dvergr p.
 134. As a reminder, Agricola's monograph on "mountain elves" was considered a book on Berggeist in the Grimms' DS.)

-In the 1960s there developed a general controversy between this "mythological school" and its opponents over how to interpret so-called "miner's legends".
+In the 1960s there developed a general controversy between this "mythological school" and its opponents over how to interpret the so-called "miner's legends".
 What sparked the controversy was not over the Bergmännlein type tale per se, but over Grimms' "Three Miners of Kuttenberg", (Note: "Die drei Bergleute im Kuttenberg", Deutsche Sagen, No. 1) who are trapped underground but supernaturally maintain longevity through prayer.
 Siegfried Kube (1960) argued the tale was based on ancient mythology, i.e., pagan alpine worship.
 (Note: Yoshida (2008), p.
 185 apud Baba (2009), pp. 101–102.)
 This was countered by Wolfgang Brückner (1961) who regarded the tale as inspired by medieval Catholic notion of the purgatory.
 (Note: Yoshida (2008), pp. 179–181 apud Baba (2009), p.
 102.)
 Whereas Ina-Maria Greverus (1962), presented yet a different view, that it was not based on organized church doctrine, but a world-view and faith in the miner's unique microcosm.

 Greverus at least in her 1962 piece, centered her argument on the Berggeist (instead of Bergmännlein).
 Grimm also uses the Berggeist apparently as a type of Zwerg, (Note: e.g., the dancing berggeister of DS No. 298.) but there has been issued a caveat that the meaning of the term Berggeist according to Grimm may not necessarily coincide with the meaning used by the proletarian Greverus.
 Gerhard Heilfurth and Greverus's Bergbau und Bergmann (1967) amply discuss the Bergmännlein.

 The collection of tales under the classification of "Berggeist" was already anticipated as far back as Friedrich Wrubel (1883).
 (Note: Ozawa (1970), Review of Gerhard Heilfurth, co-written with Greverus (1967).)
 Later Franz Kirnbauer published Bergmanns-Sagen (1954), a collection of miner's legends which basically adopted Wrubel's four-part classification, except Wrubel's Part 2 was retitled as one about "Bergmännlein".

 In Karl Müllenhoff's anthology (1845), legends No. 443 Das Glück der Grafen Ranzau and No. 444 Josias Ranzaus gefeites Schwert feature the Bergmännlein-männchen or its female form Bergfräuchen.

 Other collected works also bear "Berggeist-sagen" in the title, such as the collection of legends in Lower Saxony by Wolfersdorf (1968).